30 Jun How to Use Grass Plugs to Test Shade Tolerance

 A good way to see if a turfgrass variety works in your lawn if you live in or below the transition zone is using warm season grass plugs to test for shade tolerance.
-If you are located a little higher in the transition zone or above it, a good way to test for shade tolerance is with using cool season grass seed.
+Although cool season grass plugs are an option, cool season grass seed is also a good way to test for shade tolerance if you are located a little higher in the transition zone or above it.
 As a part of a two-part series, Sod University covers how to use grass plugs and seed to test shade tolerance.
 This week, we cover how to use grass plugs to test for shade tolerance for home lawns located in and below the transition zone.
 To learn more about warm season and cool season turfgrass, read The Difference Between Warm Season and Cool Season Turfgrass Varieties.

 Most homeowners are not definitively able to say how many hours of sunlight their grass gets and are left feeling uncertain with what they can do to problem solve.
 In general, if the shaded area does not receive at least four hours of sunlight, it will be difficult to grow thriving grass.
 Purchasing a few slabs of sod to use for a trial is a great way to see if the grass will thrive in your lawn—but this isn’t always possible because some grass varieties are not always available in big box stores or local businesses.
 This is where grass plugs can help.